yuvalmGS/gigaspaces-wiki-jekyll/xap100/interactive-api-guide.markdown

 After executing the start command you should see the following output:

 ![xx](/attachment_files/qsg/XAP-Interactive-Tutorial-screenshot.png)

+There are three options presented in this tutorial:

+## Option 1

+This option demonstrates `XAP API` calls such as writing, reading and querying data to/from the deployed `myDataGrid`.
+The program will run by itself, you just need to `press enter` to advance to next example.

 The Tutorial uses a simple POJO to interact with the Space.
 Here is the example code: